 David and I both have a passion for travelling and that is something that we really try to embrace as a family and hopefully our kids learn to also love.
 It’s easy to put off travelling until your kids are older because it’s more work with them at this age, but the memories we make with them at this adorable phase of life make it all worth it.
 There are ways to make travelling with kids easier, for example you could hire a private jet with Jettly to avoid the disapproval of any fellow passengers.
 We all know that travelling can be a stressful process, from booking the trip to packing and trying to get to the airport on time.
 Try doing all this with kids.
 A while ago now, we went on a family trip to the Philippines, which was amazing thinking back.
 But without being recommended that we looked into something like travel operators Philippines, I don’t think the trip would have ran as smoothly as it did.
 It’s just these little tips and tricks that you need to make any holiday a success.

 Seeing new places through their little eyes is something special and trying to explain distance and different places to a 3 year old is definitely something funny.
 On our most recent trip, Poppy asked us every couple hours if we were still in California.
+A good family outing in California is with san diego whale watching cruises that depart all year round.

 It’s also easy to put off travelling with littles because it’s not always an easy stage of life to spend extra money, but when we travel we always use our American Express rewards points.
 We seriously encourage our friends all the time to sign up for an American Express Gold Rewards Card because it’s cuts our costs way down being able to cover a plane ticket or two with our rewards.